-Even for Joe Black, there are some realities that just can’t be ignored, and whilst stats suggest more people are making Wills in the UK, most families are still facing unnecessarily high Inheritance Tax (IHT) bills.
+Some realities that just can’t be ignored, and whilst statistics suggest more people are making Wills in the UK, most families are still facing unnecessarily high Inheritance Tax (IHT) bills.

 The reluctance to adequately plan for the inevitable will leave millions of families to suffer significant financial distress, in addition to having to deal with the loss of a loved one.